rails/rails/guides/source/active_support_core_extensions.md

 * `:words_connector`: What is used to join the elements of arrays with 3 or more elements, except for the last two.
 Default is ", ".
 * `:last_word_connector`: What is used to join the last items of an array with 3 or more elements.
 Default is ", and ".

-The defaults for these options can be localised, their keys are:
+The defaults for these options can be localized, their keys are:

 | Option                 | I18n key                            |
 | ---------------------- | ----------------------------------- |